 Clinical Neuroscience Immersion Experience (CNI-X) at Stanford University

-In addition to participating in interactive lectures, students will spend guided time working in small teams to develop innovative, novel solutions to social issues related to psychiatry, psychology, or neuroscience.
-These ideas and solutions are then presented at a final capstone session in front of an audience of classmates, families, and the program’s faculty and staff.
+In addition to participating in interactive lectures, students in each session will spend guided time working in small teams to develop innovative, novel solutions to social issues related to psychiatry, psychology, or neuroscience.
+These ideas and solutions will then be presented at a final capstone session in front of an audience of classmates, families, and the program’s faculty and staff.

 Examples of past topics and activities

 - Eating Disorders: Body Image

 - Early Intervention Programs

 - Mindfulness: Reducing Stress and Promoting Wellness for Youth